 The following are some great places to look for reassuring answers to some of your deepest questions about the value of a Philosophy and Religion degree.

-Note that while many of the answers are about degrees in philosophy, the very same skills one develops in philosophy courses makes the answers equally applicable to a degree in Philosophy and Religion.
+Note that while many of the answers are about degrees in philosophy, the same skills one develops in philosophy courses make the answers equally applicable to a degree in Philosophy and Religion.

-- Its students develop highly sought-after skills, get to think about important questions, and achieve high test scores on tests required for law school, business school, and grad school.
+- Students develop highly sought-after skills, get to think about important questions, and achieve high test scores on tests required for law school, business school, and grad school.